leonardbonfils/GoldenWords-iOS/README.md

 # The Golden Words iOS Application

-Welcome to the repository for the Golden Words iOS application, written exclusively in Swift.
+Written exclusively in Swift, this app was built for the student-run newspaper "Golden Words".
 Any Objective-C code is from 3rd-party libraries.

-Features include:
+## Features

   - Modern design
   - Core Data implementation, used to save articles locally
   - 3D Touch (shortcut items and preview action items)